tremor-rs/tremor-www/src/pages/getting-started/connectivity.md

 Application logic in Tremor can be connected to multiple onramps and/or offramps originating from or contributing to disparate systems.
 A simple passthrough application could enable bridging a Kafka system with websockets.
 It could preserve or transform the external wire-form.
 It could filter and partition event data using content based routing.

-The application logic is always based on Tremor internal representation of the data, never on the external wire-format.
+The application logic is always based on Tremor-internal representation of the data, never on the external wire-format.
 This is by design.

 Tremor has built-in support for metrics capture of data ingested and distributed (metrics) and also for communicating back-pressure events to application logic so that quality-of-service can be tuned adaptively.